 Here are my go-to nymphs to catch brown trout in pretty much any situation.

-Trout flies don’t come much more simple or effective than the pheasant tail nymph and this fly is used effectively to catch trout in wide range of regions and rivers.
+Trout flies don’t come much more simple or effective than the pheasant tail nymph, and this fly is used effectively to catch trout in a wide range of regions and rivers.

-The pheasant tail fibres in the tail create great movement and also create a slimline body.
-A bead head with a few crystal flash or tinsel fibres (in the flashback version) create some bling, and a peacock herl thorax rounds out a fly that catches fish in most situations.
+The pheasant tail fibers in the tail create great movement and also create a slimline body.
+A bead head with a few crystal flash or tinsel fibers (in the flashback version) creates some bling, and a peacock herl thorax rounds out a fly that catches fish in most situations.
 The wire ribbing ensures durability.
 Here are my tying instructions for the pheasant tail nymph.

 Even simpler than the pheasant tail, the Glister Nymph is just a hook dubbed with a buggy synthetic dubbing called Glister.
 I use it in green and dark brown to imitate both mayfly and caddis nymphs and find it effective in catching trout in a range of different regions and rivers.
 Tie it as a bead head or an unweighted nymph.

 3. The Gold Ribbed Hares Ear

 Another classic nymph fly pattern, the Gold Ribbed Hares Ear, is a little bulkier in profile and lighter in shade than the first two nymphs.
 It’s a proven fish catcher.